 #9 – Capri – One of the most romantic places to visit in Italy!

-Why it’s awesome: Capri is a small island in the scenic Bay of Naples.
-It has long been a popular getaway destination and was even popular with Roman emperors.
+Why it’s awesome: Capri is one of the most beautiful islands in Italy.
+Set in the scenic Bay of Naples, it has long been a popular getaway destination and was even popular with Roman emperors.
 Steeped in legends and myths, it is just a short ferry ride away from the mainland.
 The island vibe is romantic and there are plenty of pretty beaches where couples can soak up the sun and relax together.
 There are other cool attractions too, ideal for lovely days out with that special someone.
 The island is also a great place to witness a spectacular sunrise, watching the sun come up over the mountains and a new day spring to life.
 There are several lively festivals on the island throughout the year too, including a cool film festival each December.
 Visitors will find a wide selection of places to eat, drink, sleep, and shop on the island.

 Ride the Seggiovia chairlift to the top of Monte Solaro for awesome views.
 Stroll through the captivating town of Anacapri, calling into local highlights like the baroque Church of San Michele Arcangelo and the lovely Villa San Michele.
 Don’t miss exploring the gorgeous gardens of the villa.
 Another great place to visit in Italy’s island of Capri is the Villa Jovis, an elegant and impressive home once used by Emperor Tiberius.